-This Handbook has been prepared to give students and their parents or guardians an introduction to the courses available at Guildford Park Secondary.
-The course descriptions are general and do not outline the total content of each course.
+This handbook has been prepared to give students and their parents or guardians an introduction to the courses available at Guildford Park Secondary.
+The course descriptions are general and do not outline the total learning standards of each course.
 These descriptions are intended to guide both students and parents to the most suitable choices.

-Effective course planning requires interaction between student, parent, teacher and counsellor.
-Each student should make sure that their plans have been thoroughly discussed with the counsellor and with parents and guardians.
+Effective course planning requires interaction between student, parent, teacher, and counsellor.
+Each student should make sure that their plans have been thoroughly discussed in advance of their selections.

 It is imperative that students make thoughtful and careful decisions regarding course selection.
-Student course selections determine what courses will be offered the next school year.
+Student course selections determine which courses will be offered the next school year.
 It takes several months to build the master timetable and requests for changes are not usually accommodated.
 Please take care when selecting your courses for the coming year!